safe-global/safe-docs/reference/safe-core-sdk/auth-kit/AuthKitBasePack.md

 }
 ```

-### Abstract methods any new pack should implement
+### Abstract methods any new pack need to implement

 These methods are the common interface for all the packs.
 Check each pack documentation to get more information about the parameters and return types.